michaellin1992/olympiad-challenge/README.md

 # olympiad-challenge
 An interesting coding challenge from a computing olympiad a few years ago that I thought I'd take a stab at.
 I attached relevant figures for this problem in a jpeg located in the root directory.

-You can verify that my solutions work by running the "ant junit" target which will print out all five of the figures in the jpeg.
+I really encourage you to download the source and run "ant junit".
+It will print out all the pictures in the jpeg as well as some custom ASCII figure art that I made.
+It promise you that it looks super neat :)

 Problem text: